-We revisit the analysis by \citet{acemoglu2001colonial} of the effect of institutions on economic wealth where they used the mortality of European settlers as an instrument.
+We revisit the analysis by \citet{acemoglu2001colonial} of the effect of institutions on economic wealth with the mortality of European settlers as an instrument.
 In their analysis \citet{acemoglu2001colonial} consider a variety of different conditioning sets.
 They diligently check that all of them yield a coherent estimate of the total effect of institutions on economic wealth.
 This serves as a robustness check for their analysis.
-The authors do not, however, consider how the standard errors differ depending on the choice of conditioning set.
+The authors do not, however, consider how the standard errors differ depending on the conditioning set.
 We investigate this for three of the available covariates: latitude, ethnolinguistic fragmentation, and percentage of population of European ancestry.
 We summarize our results in Table~\ref{table:real data}.
-Even though we do not have a causal graph, we can follow the arguments of \citeauthor{acemoglu2001colonial} to approximately check the conditions of Theorem~\ref{theorem:CIVcomparison}.
+Even though we do not have a causal graph, we can follow arguments by \citeauthor{acemoglu2001colonial} to approximately check the conditions of Theorem~\ref{theorem:CIVcomparison}.

-According to the authors, latitude and percentage of population with European ancestry are both correlated with settler mortality.
-This is because i) tropical diseases were a major cause of settler mortality and ii) low settler mortality led to a larger settler population.
-Accepting this, we classify both variables as covariates of the same type as variable $A$ in Figure~\ref{subfig:simple}.
+According to the authors, latitude and percentage of population with European ancestry are correlated with settler mortality, because (i) tropical diseases were a major cause of settler mortality and (ii) low settler mortality led to a larger settler population.
+Accepting this, we classify both as covariates of the same type as variable $A$ in Figure~\ref{subfig:simple}.
 By the argument of harmful conditioning from Example~\ref{ex:harmful} we expect that conditioning on them leads to a larger standard error and we indeed observe this in our calculations.
-Adding percentage of population with European ancestry to the instrumental set, on the other hand, does lead to a smaller standard error, as expected per Corollary~\ref{corollary:always instrument}.
+Adding percentage of population with European ancestry to the instrumental set, on the other hand, leads to a smaller standard error, as expected per Corollary~\ref{corollary:always instrument}.
 Similarly, the variable ethnolinguistic fragmentation belongs to the same class of covariates as variable $C$ in Figure~\ref{subfig:simple}.
 This is because cultural barriers are often also market barriers and as a result, ethnolinguistic fragmentation is predictive of economic wealth.
 This time, by the argument of beneficial conditioning from Example \ref{ex:beneficial}, adjusting for ethnolinguistic fragmentation should lead to a smaller standard error and we indeed observe this in our calculations.